Have you ever been using a piece of technology and just pondered exactly how it works?

 For example, have you ever considered how your sat nav works?
 Or what would happen if a chunk of the global position system (GPS) faced a similar glitch?

-It’s essentially a network of 31 satellites that each carry an atomic clock.
+It’s a network of 31 satellites carrying an atomic clock.
 The satellites broadcast signals containing very precise times that are accurate to within 40 nanoseconds.
-On earth, receivers decipher those codes to calculate the distance between it and the satellite.
+Receivers decipher those codes on earth to calculate the distance between it and the satellite.
 As the receiver moves, it is able to calculate its distance between two points, accurately plotting its precise location.
-GPS supports technology including satellite navigation and GPS car trackers.
+GPS supports technology, including satellite navigation and GPS car trackers.

-The network is owned by the United States government and managed by the U.S Space Force, using four antennae based in the United States.
+The network is owned by the United States government and managed by the U.S. Space Force, using four antennae based in the United States.
 In theory, at least, the United States government could restrict the use of the system at any moment.
-It’s unlikely they’ll do that, but it is part of the reason why other entities including the European Union and China are developing their own rival systems.
+It’s unlikely they’ll do that, but it is part of the reason why other entities, including the European Union and China, are developing their rival systems.